-A similar Subsidence Management Plan will be developed in consultation with WSC to manage potential impacts on the local roads, bridges and culverts within the Study Area.
+A Subsidence Management Plan has been developed in consultation with WSC to manage potential impacts on the local roads, bridges and culverts within the Study Area.
 With the implementation of these management strategies, it would be expected that the local roads could be maintained in safe and serviceable conditions during and after the extraction of the proposed longwalls.